-Each year, there are around 212 Year 6s who come together from 19 different primary schools to make Year 7.
-You may well know some, lots, or none of them, but you will definitely not know everyone, and this is a great opportunity for you to make lots of new friends.
+There are 212 Year 6s coming together from 20 different primary schools to make Year 7.
+You will have plenty of opportunities to make lots of new friends.

 Millthorpe is managed by a close team of Senior Leaders.
 Ms Greenhalgh is the Headteacher.
 She leads the school and you are likely to see her around school every day.
-There are two Deputy Headteachers; Mr Beever and Mr Gillbanks, and three Assistant Headteachers: Mr Bates, Ms Simpson and Mr Baybutt.
+There are three Deputy Headteachers; Mr Beever, Mrs Armitage and Mrs Rothenburg, and three Assistant Headteachers: Mr Baybutt, Miss Boyd and Mrs Norman.
 The Senior Team also includes Mr Collins, the Business Manager.

 Everyone on the Pastoral Team will work really hard to help you to settle in at Millthorpe.
 They are also there to help you with any difficulties that you might have, either at the beginning or at any point throughout your five years at our school.
 They make sure that everyone is well behaved, working hard, making excellent progress, attending every day – on time, that their uniform is correct and that you are happy, healthy and well supported.
 You can talk to any member of the pastoral team if you need their help, advice or support.
 This can be about school but can also be for things happening outside of school that you need a trusted adult to help you with.

 Some students might need an additional layer of support for a variety of reasons and they will be supported at Millthorpe by the Inclusion Team.
-If you need any specific or additional support, you will be working closely with Ms Simpson and Mrs Fisher and they will be in touch with your families in the near future to talk you through these arrangements.
+If you need any specific or additional support, you will be working closely with Mrs Armitage and Mrs Norman and they will be in touch with your families in the near future to talk you through these arrangements.